keesiemeijer/related-posts-by-taxonomy/readme.txt

 Example to show 10 related posts instead of the default 5.
 <pre><code>[related_posts_by_tax posts_per_page="10"]</code></pre>

-Read the documentation for more information about the attributes.
+Read the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/) for more information about the attributes and their defaults.
 = Translations =
 Dutch